-Tongue cancer is one of the most common head and neck malignancy.
-The major risk factors associated are smoking, drinking alcohol, and, human papilloma virus HPV infection.
+Tongue cancer is one of the most common head and neck malignancies.
+The major risk factors associated are smoking, drinking alcohol, and, human papillomavirus (HPV) infection.

-In cases of mouth cancer, among conventional treatment arms, surgery is the recommended therapy.
+In cases of mouth cancer, among conventional treatments, surgery is the recommended treatment in many cases.
 This may be combined with radiation and chemotherapy.

-In designing an effective treatment regimen, main highlights are improving care for patients with this condition and this is predicting prognosis before implementation of treatment plan.
+In designing an effective treatment regimen, the main highlights are improving care for patients with this condition and predicting prognosis before the treatment plan’s implementation.

-Data reported in literature refers that there is an alarming increasing incidence of both oral and base of the tongue squamous cell carcinoma/tongue cancer.
-The prevalence of tongue cancer is presented with female gender predilection without the traditional risk factors of alcohol or tobacco use and in association to HPV infection.
+Data reported in the literature refers that there is an alarming increasing incidence of both oral and base tongue squamous cell carcinoma/tongue cancer.
+The prevalence of tongue cancer is presented with female gender predilection without the traditional risk factors of alcohol or tobacco use and in association with HPV infection.

-Yes, it is a disaster to be diagnosed with a cancer and is a frightening experience.
-But as it is often mentioned that the cancer if can’t be cured can be treated with good prognosis is referred as good outcome with increased disease-free survival DFS rate.
+Yes, it is a disaster to be diagnosed with cancer, and it is a frightening experience.
+But as it is often mentioned that cancer, if can’t be cured, can be treated with a good prognosis and is referred to as a good outcome with an increased disease-free survival DFS rate.

 As these survival rates show, earlier diagnosis leads to better outcomes- the role of self-screening is really important.
-Early diagnosis of tongue cancer allows for effective treatment options, with fewer side effects, and a good five-year survival rate with increased DFS as well.
+Early diagnosis of tongue cancer allows for effective treatment options, with fewer side effects, and a good five-year survival rate with increased DFS.

 It is also important not to forget that tongue cancer can be life-threatening if not diagnosed and treated early.
-Over time, it may spread to other sites in the mouth (mouth cancer), other areas of the head and neck, or other parts of the body(metastases).
+Over time, it may spread to other sites in the mouth, other areas of the head and neck, or other parts of the body.

-Within parts of tongue divided anatomically- the back third of the tongue, which starts in the throat, – known as the base of the tongue is associated with decreased survival rate, poor prognosis and more chances of recurrence.
+Within parts of the tongue divided anatomically- the back third of the tongue, which starts in the throat, – known as the base of the tongue is associated with decreased survival rate, poor prognosis, and more chances of recurrence.